blackcoffeerobotics/ur5e_robotiq_85_mtc/SECURITY.md

     contact@blackcoffeerobotics.com

-Acknowledgement of your email would be done within 24 hours, and a more detailed response within 48 hours would be sent indicating the next steps in handling your report.
+Acknowledgement of your email would be done and a more detailed response would be sent indicating the next steps in handling your report.
 After the initial reply to your report, you would be informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 ## Disclosure Policy